'Round About Midnight

-Round About Midnight is an album by jazz trumpeter Miles Davis that was originally released by Columbia Records in March 1957.
-It was Davis' first album with Columbia.
+'Round About Midnight is a studio album by the jazz trumpeter and composer Miles Davis with his quintet.
+It was released through Columbia Records in March 1957, and is Davis's first record on the label.
+The recording took place at Columbia's New York studio in three sessions between October 1955 and September 1956.

 Background

-At the Newport Jazz Festival in 1955, Davis performed the song Round Midnight" as part of an all-star jam session, with the song's composer Thelonious Monk, along with Connie Kay and Percy Heath of the Modern Jazz Quartet, Zoot Sims, and Gerry Mulligan.
+At the Newport Jazz Festival in 1955, Davis performed the song "'Round Midnight" as part of an all-star jam session, with the song's composer Thelonious Monk, along with Connie Kay and Percy Heath of the Modern Jazz Quartet, Zoot Sims, and Gerry Mulligan.
 Davis's solo received a positive reception from many jazz fans and critics.
 His response to this performance was typically laconic: "What are they talking about?
 I just played the way I always play."
 George Avakian of Columbia Records was in the audience, and his brother Aram persuaded him that he ought to sign Davis to the label.

 Davis signed with Columbia and formed his "first great quintet" with John Coltrane on saxophone.
 'Round About Midnight was his first album for the label.
 He was still under contract to Prestige, but he had an agreement that he could record material for Columbia to release after the expiration of his Prestige contract.
 Recording took place at Columbia studios; the first session was on October 26, 1955 at Studio D, during which the track "Ah-Leu-Cha" was recorded with three numbers that did not appear on the album.
 This is the first studio recording of the quintet.
-The remainder of the album was recorded during sessions on June 5, 1956 ("Dear Old Stockholm", "Bye Bye Blackbird" and "Tadd's Delight") and September 10, 1956 ("All of You" and the titular Round Midnight") at Columbia's 30th Street Studio.
+The remainder of the album was recorded during sessions on June 5, 1956 ("Dear Old Stockholm", "Bye Bye Blackbird" and "Tadd's Delight") and September 10, 1956 ("All of You" and the titular "'Round Midnight") at Columbia's 30th Street Studio.
 During the same period, the Miles Davis Quintet was also recording sessions to fulfill its contract with Prestige.

 Reissues

 On April 17, 2001, Sony reissued the album on compact disc for its Columbia/Legacy label with 24-bit audio remastering and four previously released bonus tracks from the initial sessions.
 "Budo" had been released as part of the 1957 anthology album on Columbia, Jazz Omnibus, and "Sweet Sue, Just You" had appeared on the 1956 album by Leonard Bernstein explaining jazz to the classical audience, What Is Jazz.
-A two-disc reissue of June 14, 2005, included the 2001 reissue with a second disc containing Davis' 1955 Newport Jazz Festival performance of Round Midnight", along with a recording of the quintet's set from the 1956 Pacific Jazz Festival.
+A two-disc reissue of June 14, 2005, included the 2001 reissue with a second disc containing Davis' 1955 Newport Jazz Festival performance of "'Round Midnight", along with a recording of the quintet's set from the 1956 Pacific Jazz Festival.
 The Newport track had been released for the first time the previous year on the Legacy compilation Happy Birthday Newport: 50 Swinging Years!